Luggage Storage Montreal Bus Terminal

 How do I know my bags will be safe near Montreal Bus Terminal with LuggageHero?

 LuggageHero locations are all vetted and regular checks are performed on all of them to insure the safety and quality of the local shops.
-On top of that, you receive insurance for your bags for up to [pricing insurancecoverage].
-Your luggage is completely safe with LuggageHero.
+On top of that, you receive insurance for your bags for up to

 What's the price for storing bags?